 New patients living within our area will be eligible to join our practice.
+Please use the practice boundary below to see if you are eligible.

 When you come to register you must bring with you two forms of ID, one with a photograph and one which must show your current address.
 Your address and postcode must be within our practice boundary.
 This is important for both you and the practice, so that you may access the full range of NHS care and services.